The University of Edinburgh

 You will also be made familiar with the law and legal systems of the other parts of the UK, the European Union and beyond.

-You will develop the personal and professional competences required to work across a range of roles in contemporary business including:
+This will enable you to work across a range of roles in contemporary business including:

 • accountancy and finance